TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ## 1- Introduction

-This document specifies the Cluster Exposure Verification (CLEA) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train) that became a cluster because a certain number of people who were present at the same time have been tested COVID+.
+This document is a specification of the CLuster Exposure verificAtion (CLEA) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train) that became a cluster because a certain number of people who were present at the same time have been tested COVID+.

-It is based: (1) on a central server, under the responsibility of an authority (typically a health authority), that automatically detects potential clusters; (2) on the display a QR code at the location or on a ticket, either in a static (e.g., printed) or dynamic manner (e.g., via a dedicated device, smartphone, or tablet); and (3) on a smartphone application.
+It is based:

+- on a central server, under the responsibility of an authority (typically a health authority), that automatically detects potential clusters;

+- on the display a QR code at the location or on a ticket, either in a static (e.g., printed) or dynamic manner (e.g., via a dedicated device, smartphone, or tablet);

+- and on a smartphone application.

 This smartphone application enables its user to scan a QR code, to store it locally for the next 14 days, and to perform periodic risk analyses, in a decentralized manner.
 In order to enable this decentralized (i.e., on the smartphone) risk analysis, information about clusters (location pseudonyms and timing information) needs to be disclosed.
 We believe this is an acceptable downside because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is indirectly linked to the location manager).